Scheduled MonumentsWalesThe Warden Mound & Bailey Castle

 What is The Warden Mound & Bailey Castle?

-The Warden Mound and Bailey Castle is a motte and bailey earthwork located in Radnorshire, Wales, and represents a typical Norman defensive structure of the eleventh or twelfth century.
+The Warden Mound and Bailey Castle is a motte and bailey earthwork located in Radnorshire, Wales, representing a typical form of Norman military architecture of the eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD052.

 What period does The Warden Mound & Bailey Castle date from?

 The Warden Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting The Warden Mound & Bailey Castle?